laxu/AxeFx2VirtualPedalboard/README.md

 ## Development roadmap
 - Add support for all effects blocks.
-- Add sub groups to panels so controls can be grouped for example into "stompbox" style sets.
+- Add sub groups to boards so controls can be grouped for example into "stompbox" style sets.
 - Add Electron support.